 - plant material

-Itching, burning, and discharge alone are not enough for a doctor to make a diagnosis.
-Tell your doctor if you’ve experienced any other symptoms in addition to these.
+Because there are various things that can cause itching, burning, and discharge in your eyes, your doctor will need more information to make a diagnosis.
+Tell your doctor if you’ve experienced any other symptoms.

 Common symptoms that may accompany the burning, itching, and discharge are: